 As described by the AIFM Directive quantitative risk limits are, where possible, constructed for various risk categories: market risk, liquidity risk, credit risk, counterparty risk and operational risk.
-These risk limits should be in agreement with the risk profile of the fund.
+These risk limits should be in agreement with the Risk Profile of the fund.

-The risk management function is fully independent from the portfolio management function of the Fund Manager.
-The risk manager has full authority to close positions or the authorization to instruct the closing of positions on his behalf in case of a risk breach.
+The risk management function is fully independent from Portfolio Management.
+The Risk Management team has full authority to close positions or the authorization to instruct the closing of positions on his behalf in case of a risk breach.

-To ensure that all risk management tasks are executed correctly and timely, the Fund Manager uses an automated system that registers all risk tasks, keeps a list of all pending risk tasks, and escalates risk tasks that have not been executed or report a violation of a risk rule.
+To ensure that all risk management tasks are executed correctly and timely, the Fund Manager uses an automated system (CM) that registers all risk tasks, keeps a list of all pending risk tasks, and escalates risk tasks that have not been executed or report a violation of a risk rule.
 The system produces an audit log that can be verified by the internal auditor, the external auditor, the management board, the regulator or other stake holders.
-Not all risk variables have limits but to identify any new relevant risks, every variable that is reported in the system flows through a sanity check.
+Not all risk variables have limits but to identify any new relevant risks, every variable that is reported in the CM system flows through a sanity check.
 The sanity check will raise an exception if the variable falls outside its "normal" boundaries.
-The Risk Manager is notified of these exceptions and will make an assessment whether the situation is stable or whether further escalation is needed.
+Risk Management is notified of these exceptions and will make an assessment whether the situation is stable or whether further escalation is needed.

-The positions of the fund are administered and reconciled by using a professional portfolio management system.
-Risk reports such as Value at Risk and Stress Scenarios are run using Bloomberg.
+The positions of the fund are administered and reconciled using SS&C Eze Investment Suite and risk metrics such as value at risk, stress scenarios and portfolio liquidity are obtained through Bloomberg.

-The CM system is being used for monitoring of the pre-defined risk limits.
+The CM system is responsible for monitoring of the pre-defined risk limits.
 The limits can either be configured as notification limits, soft limits or hard limits.
-In case of a breach of any of the limits, the escalation procedures are followed as described in the Risk Management Procedures (Annex 17) of the Privium Handbook.
+In case of a breach of any of the limits, the escalation procedures are followed as described in the Global Risk Management Framework